XGuoo/BlockchainDiagnostics/DeepLearning/README.md

 ## Test the Model

 You can easily test the performace of your model with the scripts provided in this repo.
-The only thing you need to do is editing "PATH" in the code by following the comments.
+The only thing you need to do is editing "PATH" in the code by following the comments.The test results we used for publication are in the test_results.xlsx file.

 * CNN